How to apply for a master’s degree program at the university of Salzburg?

 Step 3: Confirmation by the university and further inquiries

-Note: You should also contact the Studienabteilung immediately, if, for whatever reason, your application is delayed, you cannot provide your documents in time.
+Note: You should also contact the Studienabteilung if, for whatever reason, your application is delayed or you cannot provide your documents in time.

 Step 4: Get more information from the Office of International Relations

-The Office for International Relations is a service facility of the University of Salzburg that supports international students with information and organisational help, e.g. about student housing, scholarships, social and cultural activities etc. Check out their website at http://www.uni-salzburg.at/international
+The Office for International Relations is a service facility of the University of Salzburg that supports international students with information and organisational help, e.g. about student housing, scholarships, social and cultural activities etc. Check out their website using this link.

 Step 5: Enrolling in the Philosophy MA